Tormalik/ahk/README.md

 Distance to median seems to be the most robust and fast choice for the job

-Checkmoves gives now valued oprions
+getMoves gives now color valued options

 Now simulate drops correctly and recursive